Tame symmetric algebras of period four with small Gabriel quivers: Algebras of generalized quaternion type

 \item[B)] There exists an arrow $\beta':i\to j$ in $Q_A$, different from $\beta$, and then $Q_A$ is one of the following quivers

 \item[C)] There is an arrow $\beta':i\to x$ in $Q_A$, and then it is one of the quivers

 \end{enumerate}

 The second quiver in A) and the first and third quiver in B) can be immediately excluded, by Lemma \ref{lem:TWD}.
 The second quiver in B) is not allowed, due to the property $(*)$, since then $\alpha\beta\prec I$, for an arrow $\alpha:x\to i$ with $\{\alpha\}=x^+=i^-$.
-Moreover, one can also show that $Q_A$ is not a quiver in C).
+Moreover, one can also show that $Q_A$ cannot be any of the quivers from C).
 Indeed, if this was the case, then any path in $Q_A$ from $j$ to $i$ can be written as $u\gamma\alpha$ (in $KQ_A$), for some path $u\in KQ_A$.
 But $\gamma\alpha=0$ in $A$, hence $e_jAe_i=0$, which is impossible for a symmetric algebra, because we have an arrow $\beta:i\to j$.

 Summing up, we have proven that $Q_A$ is the first or the third quiver in A).
 In both cases, $\beta$ is the unique arrow in $Q_A$ starting at $i$.

 Next, $i$ is a $(1,2)$-vertex in $Q$, hence the exact sequence for $S_i$ in $\mod\La$ has the form: